Copper peptide GHK-Cu: Biochemical studies

 In the late 1980s, copper peptide GHK-Cu started attracting attention as a promising wound healing agent.
 At picomolar to nanomolar concentrations, GHK-Cu stimulated the synthesis of collagen in skin fibroblasts, increased accumulation of total proteins, glycosaminoglycans (in a biphasic curve) and DNA in the dermal wounds in rats.
 They also found out that the GHK sequence is present in collagen and suggested that the GHK peptide is released after tissue injury.
 They proposed a class of emergency response molecules which are released from the extracellular matrix at the site of an injury.

 GHK-Cu also increased synthesis of decorin – a small proteoglycan involved in the regulation of collagen synthesis, wound healing regulation and anti-tumor defense.
+GHK-Cu has been shown to produce antiinflammatory effects and stimulate release of growth factors such as brain-derived neurotrophic factor (BDNF), vascular endothelial growth factor (VEGF) and bone morphogenetic protein 2 (BMP-2).

 It was also established that GHK-Cu stimulates both the synthesis of metalloproteinases, the enzymes which break down dermal proteins, and their inhibitors (anti-proteases).
 The fact that GHK-Cu not only stimulates the production of dermal components, but also regulates their breakdown suggests that it should be used with caution.